 Varden’s main research interests are in Kant's practical philosophy as well as legal, political, and feminist philosophy.
-She has published on a range of classical philosophical issues, including Kant’s answer to the murderer at the door, private property, political obligations, and political legitimacy, as well as on applied issues such as terrorism, abortion, and same-sex marriage.
-She is currently completing the manuscript A Kantian Theory of Sexuality, forthcoming with Oxford University Press.
+In addition to her book--Sex, Love, and Gender: A Kantian Theory (OUP 2020), she has published on a range of classical philosophical issues, including Kant’s answer to the murderer at the door, private property, political obligations, and political legitimacy, as well as on applied issues such as terrorism, care relations, privacy, poverty, and our moral responsibilities for animals.

 Kant’s practial philosophy, Legal and political philosophy, feminist philosophy, applied ethics, philosophy of sex and love.

 Philosophy, Ph.D., University of Toronto